rwmtse/MessingAround/Tablet/README.md

 When building an API for the BlackBerry WebWorks SDK for Tablet OS, you will start by creating a sub-directory within this _**Tablet**_ directory.
 Pick a name that suits your extension and try not to use spaces in your directory name.
 It just plain makes things easier.

-As a recipe for building your API you can use the _**SomeNewAPI**_ as a good example.
+As a recipe for building your API you can use the _**Locale**_ as a good example.
 In your API directory you will want to create a source code directory called _**src**_ where your ActionScript code will reside, and a source code directory called _**js**_ where your JavaScript code will reside.
 You will also need to create a _**library.xml**_ file at the root of this directory.
 More information on the _**library.xml**_ can be found below in this README.

 A _**README.md**_ file also needs to be created at the root of your directory where you can place all the information about how to use and configure your API.
-The _**SomeNewAPI**_ is a good example of what type of information to include in your README.md file.
+The _**Locale**_ is a good example of what type of information to include in your README.md file.
 This README.md file uses Markdown wiki formatting.

 ## Tablet OS API Tutorial